websemantics/auto-pyro/README.md

   - Require Pyro Addons directly from Github,
   - Opt-out core Addons from seeding,
   - Run `artisan` commands after install
+  - Scaffolds and installs a `todo module` by default,

 ## Support